-TDOT Reconnect is designed for individuals who have not completed a postsecondary education program.
-The ideal student is one who is interested in developing their skills and understanding of transportation systems for career advancement opportunities and/or furthering their education.
-Employees must be committed to attending each class, 2 times a week, for 18-months, including classroom and field experiences.
+TDOT Reconnect is designed for individuals who have not completed a postsecondary education program and are interested in developing their skills and understanding of transportation systems for career advancement opportunities and/or furthering their education.
+Employees must be committed to attending each class, every Tuesday for 6 hours , for 16-months, including classroom and field experiences.

 Employees must meet the following criteria to be eligible to apply for the TDOT Reconnect Transportation Systems Certificate Program:

 2. Completed at least 1 year (12 months) of continuous employment with TDOT

 3. Received a "valued" or higher rating on the most recent performance review

 4. Have a record free of disciplinary action within the past 2 years